deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 "Her what?"

 "I'll explain later.
-Anyway, my father got wicked mad, there was an *epic* fight which ended up with her out in the street... and everything's in his name."
+Anyway, my father got wicked mad, there was an *epic* fight which ended up with her out in the street...and everything's in his name."

 "Oh."